 Setting up a smart system control and monitoring system goes beyond installing just a functioning solar PV system.
 With the Quantum platform Bright Sunday customers not only get control and peace of mind but also optimal savings.

 When choosing PV panels multiple factors are important, e.g. price, performance and availability.
 PV panels used in Bright Sunday projects must, as a minimum, have a 10 year product warranty and the performance degradation must not exceed 0.7% per year over 25 years.
 Bright Sunday preferred suppliers are high-volume producers both rated as “tier-1” by Bloomberg New Energy Finance and “leader” by the Silicon Valley Toxics Coalition (SVTC).
 For the current supplier list please contact Bright Sunday.

 A Bloomberg “tier-1” PV panel manufacturer is, simplified, rated as bankable and has own-manufacture products.
 This labeling provides comfort concerning product quality and the manufacturer’s ability to fulfill potential future warranty obligations.

-Tier 1 manufacturers are defined as manufacturers that have provided own-brand, own-manufacture products to six different projects, which have been financed non-recourse by six different (non-development) banks, in the past two years.
+Tier 1 manufacturers have provided own-brand, own-manufacture products to six different projects, which have been financed non-recourse by six different (non-development) banks, in the past two years.

 The Solar Scorecard is based on SVTC’s annual survey of photovoltaic (PV) module manufacturers, as well as on prior survey responses, interviews, news stories, and publicly available data.
 The goal of the Scorecard is to enhance transparency around environmental health, safety, and sustainability issues for communities, workers, and the environment. http://www.solarscorecard.com/2018-19/